wfschneidergroup/wfschneidergroup.github.io/Instructions to update group webpage.md

 3. Git add, commit and push the files to the remote
 ```
 git add .
-git commit -m ‘description of the update’
+git commit -m ‘summary of the update’
 git push
 ```
 4. Preview the webpage on your local host